etaoins/qconnectlint/README.md

 $ qconnectlint test1.cpp test2.cpp -- -std=c++11 -Wall -I/usr/include/qt4
 ```

 qconnectlint's output mimics Clang's format.
-This means tools intended to parse the output of Clang (such as Vim compiler plugins) should easily handle lint reports.
+This means tools intended to parse the output of Clang should easily handle lint reports.
+An example Vim compiler plugin is included in the `vim` directory.

 # Limitations
 qconnectlint is limited to static analysis using information available at compile time.
 This has a number of consequences: